Automatic Subscription Build

 When creating price tiers from subchild records, be aware of the following limitations:

-- Some Salesforce objects are not allowed to be the target of a lookup relation, including, for example, Opportunity Product or Order Product.
+- Some Salesforce objects are not allowed to be the target of a lookup relation, including, for example, Order Product.
 When using one of these objects to create subscription items, it is not possible to configure a subchild object for creating price tiers.

 - When updating subscriptions automatically, any created price tiers are not included.